gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ![AWS toolkit](img/aws_toolkit_install.jpeg)

-However for this guide we will be using the AWS console and AWS CLI.
+However for this guide I will only be using the AWS console and AWS CLI.

-Let's now [create a database](/docs/4-aws-create-a-database.md) in AWS.
+Next I'll [create a certificate](/docs/4-aws-create-a-certificate.md) for the app, using a custom domain.